-The Swedish Vallhund could easily be mistaken for a Welsh Corgi with an unusual coat colour, but in fact, they are not related whatsoever.
-Also known as a Swedish Cattle Dog, they are highly prized in their native Sweden for being extremely good working dogs thanks to their tenacious dispositions.
-Since arriving in the UK, the Swedish Vallhund has found a big fan base and are known to be loyal, friendly companions and wonderful family pets and over the years their numbers are on the rise.
+The Swedish Vallhund could easily be mistaken for a Welsh Corgi with an unusual coat colour, and in fact, they may well be related.
+Most cynologists the two dog breeds probably influenced each other during the Viking raids on Britain.
+Also known as a Swedish Cattle Dog they are highly prized in their native Sweden for being extremely good working dogs thanks to their tenacious dispositions.
+Since arriving in the UK the Swedish Vallhund has found a big fan base and are known to be loyal friendly companions and wonderful family pets and over the years their numbers are on the rise.

 It is worth noting that the accepted breed colours for Kennel Club registration can differ from those set out in the breed standard which are as follows: